Sunrise Boat Ride in Ganga

 Starts From USD $ 12Book Now

 Varanasi is a sacred city of India, stands as one out of the seven spiritual cities in India.
-Varanasi is known by so many names like ‘Banaras’, ‘Kashi’, ‘the city of temples, ‘the city of lights’, ‘the religious capital of India’, ‘the city of learning ’ and ‘the oldest living city on earth’.
+It is known by so many names like ‘Banaras’, ‘Kashi’, ‘the city of temples, ‘the city of lights’, ‘the religious capital of India’, ‘the city of learning ’ and ‘the oldest living city on earth’.
 The Hindu believes that the one who die on the land of Varanasi brings deliverance and nirvana.
-Varanasi tour experience the history of around 3000 years back, devotion to God, Indian arts & crafts, culture, philosophy, knowledge and Renaissance.
+Experience the history around 3000 years back, devotion to God, Indian arts & crafts, culture, philosophy, knowledge, and Renaissance.

-So, If you are planning a trip to Varanasi and want to delve into the history of the city.
-Then, book your Varanasi tourism packages with Indiator, all the Varanasi tour packages offered by Indiator are perfectly customized and provides best services at economical prices.
+So, If you are planning a trip and want to delve into the history of the city.
+Then, book your tour packages with Indiator, all the tour offered by Indiator are perfectly customized and provides best services at economical prices.

-Indiator offers their Varanasi trip packages under the category Varanasi holiday packages, Varanasi Cultural tours, Varanasi same day tour, Varanasi-Sarnath tour package, Varanasi Ganaga tour package and much more.
+Indiator offers their trip packages under the category holiday packages, Cultural tours, same day tour, and much more.

 About – Varanasi – the oldest living city on earth

-Varanasi is one, out of the seven spiritual city in India, situated on the bank of the divine river Ganga.
-According to the Hindu believe this hallowed land of Lord Shiva and Parvati brings salvation, if one who is graced to die here and there is a believe that the river Ganga wash away all the sins, if one submersion in the water of the Ganga river.
+It is one, out of the seven spiritual cities in India, situated on the bank of the divine river Ganga.
+According to the Hindu believe this hallowed land of Lord Shiva and Parvati brings salvation if one who is graced to die here and there is a believe that the river Ganga washes away all the sins if one submersion in the water of the Ganga river.